sptrakesh/openapi2latex/README.md

   * **Code Samples** - If the `x-codeSamples` extension exists for operations, these are collected together into a third *part*.
 Code samples are grouped together under each *tag* group, which is presented as a *chapter*.
 * **Backmatter** - List of tables, and optionally index.
-  *  **Index** - Operation ids and schema property names are automatically added to index.
+  *  **Index** - Operation ids and schema property names are added to index.

 See [openapi.pdf](openapi.pdf) for the PDF generated from the official [petstore](https://github.com/SLdragon/example-openapi-spec/blob/main/petstore-official.yaml) specifications.
+Note that the petstore sample has a markdown table in the information, which the embedded converter does not support.
+This sample was generated using the `cmark` option.
+The cmark generated latex table has some issue, and I had to run latex in `nonstopmode` for the PDF to be generated.

 ## Usage
 The generator is written in C++ and has a dependency on the [Boost](https://boost.org/) libraries.